-Allows you to set the PWM frequency for the memory VPP voltage.
+Allows you to set the PWM frequency for Channel C and Channel D memory VPP voltage.
 The adjustable range is from 300.0KHz to 500.0KHz.
 (Default: Auto)

-PWM Phase Control
+→ PWM Phase Control

 Allows you to automatically change the PWM phase according to the CPU load.
 The power-saving levels are (from lowest to highest): eXm Perf (Extreme Performance), High Perf (High Performance), Perf (Performance), Balanced, Mid PWR (Mid Power), and Lite PWR (Light Power).
 Auto lets the BIOS automatically configure this setting.
 (Default: Auto)